The Complete Guide to Guitar Chords

-When doing so, you use the interval pattern R-b3-5-b7 for each chord, which is always the underlying interval group for m7 chords, regardless of their shape on the fretboard.
+When doing so, you use the interval pattern R-b3-5-b7, which is the interval group for m7 chords regardless of their shape.

-As well, you can transform these shapes into barre chords in the same way you did major chords, by moving them up the neck and using the lowest note to define the root of each m7 CAGED chord shape.
+As well, transform these shapes into barre chords in the same way you did major chords, by moving them up the neck and using the lowest note to define the root.

 Closed Position Chords

-Closed Position Chords are mostly for those guitarists looking to explore jazz guitar chords, as well as challenge themselves with wider stretches on the fretboard.
+Closed position chords are for guitarists looking to explore jazz guitar chords, as well as challenge themselves with wider chord stretches.

-While there are three fingerings for each chord listed below, not all of them will fit under your fingers, depending on your hand size.
+While there are three fingerings for each chord below, not all of them will fit your fingers, depending on your hand size.

-So, try each one out, keep the ones that are playable and forget the rest.
+Try each one, keep the ones that are playable and forget the rest for now.

-As you develop as a player you will find that your fretting hand will be able to reach a greater distance on the fretboard.
+As you develop as a player, your fretting hand will reach greater distances on the fretboard.

-Because of this, coming back to these chords once in awhile is a good idea to see if you can grab a few new voicings from time to time.
+Because of this, coming back to these chords is a good idea to see if you can grab a few new voicings.

 Give these wide-stretch guitar chords a go in the practice room.

-Some will be beyond your reach, but others will add new and cool-sounding chord colors to your guitar playing and songwriting.
+Some are beyond your reach, but others add cool-sounding chord colors to your playing and songwriting.

 Maj7 Closed Position Chords

-To begin your study of closed position guitar chords, you will learn maj7 chord shapes.
+To begin your study of closed position guitar chords, you’ll learn maj7 chords.

-Start with the root on the 4th-string shape as it’s the easiest to play.
+Start with the root on the 4th-string as it’s the easiest to play.

-From there, move on to the 5th-string root shape, before attempting the 6th-string shape.
+From there, move to the 5th-string shape before attempting the 6th-string shape.

-But the other two chords are playable by most guitarists, so give them a try and see what you think.
+But, the other two are playable by most guitarists, so give them a try and see what you think.

 Maj7#11 Closed Position Chords

-With these closed position guitar chords, the 4th-string root will again be the easiest to play.
+With these closed position chords, the 4th-string will again be easiest to play.

-But, from there you can learn the 6th-string shape, followed by the 5th-string grip if possible.
+From there you can learn the 6th-string shape, followed by the 5th-string if possible.

-The 4th-string maj7#11 chord shape is very common in jazz and fusion.
+The 4th-string maj7#11 chord shape is common in jazz and fusion.

-So, if you’re exploring those genres on guitar, that’s a chord you’ll want to keep in your repertoire.
+So, if you’re exploring those genres, that’s a chord you’ll want to add to your repertoire.

 7th Closed Position Chords

-There are no easy closed position 7th chords to play on guitar, as all require a big stretch in their shapes.
+There are no easy closed position 7th chords, as all require a big stretch.

-When working on these chords, work the 4th-string shape first, then the 5th-string, and lastly the 6th-string grip.
+Work the 4th-string shape first, then the 5th-string, and lastly the 6th-string.

-Though they may be out of reach for now, come back to these guitar chords, because over time your hands with become more dexterous and you’ll be able to reach those big stretches.
+They may be out of reach now, but come back to these chords over time because as your hands become more dexterous, you’ll be able to cover those big stretches.

 7#11 Closed Position Chords

-With 7#11 closed position chords, you’ll want to work the 5th-string root shape first.
+With 7#11 closed position chords, work the 5th-string shape first.

-That shape is pretty playable, especially higher up on the fretboard.
+That shape is pretty playable, especially higher on the fretboard.

-After that, the 4th-string shape should be learned, and lastly the 6th-string shape as it contains the biggest stretch.
+After that, study the 4th-string shape, and lastly the 6th-string shape, as it contains the biggest stretch.

 m7 Closed Position Chords

-Depending on your hand size, both the 5th and 4th-string m7 closed chord shapes should be playable on guitar.
+Depending on your hand size, both the 5th and 4th-string m7 closed chords should be playable.

-Start with those two shapes, before attempting the 6th-string shape.
+Start with those two before attempting the 6th-string shape.

-The 6th-string m7 chord is a bit of a bear to play.
+The 6th-string m7 chord is a bear to play.

-So, if you can’t get it, no worries, work the other shapes and apply them to your rhythm guitar playing instead.
+If you can’t get it, no worries, apply the other shapes to your rhythm guitar playing instead.

 m7b5 Closed Position Chords

-Again, begin your study of these m7 closed chords with the 5th and 4th-string shapes, as they’re the easiest to play.
+Begin your study of these m7b5 closed chords with the 5th and 4th-string shapes, as they’re easiest to play.

-From there, you can work on stretching out your fingers by using the 6th-string chord in your rhythm guitar phrases.
+From there, work on stretching your fingers by using the 6th-string chord in your rhythm guitar phrases.

 Dim7 Closed Position Chords

-Used in place of V7b9 chords, as you can play a dim7 from the b9, 3, 5 or b7 or any 7b9 chord to produce a rootless version of that chord, dim7 closed chords are mostly playable on the guitar.
+Used in place of V7b9 chords, as you can play a dim7 from the b9, 3, 5, or b7 or any 7b9 chord to produce a rootless 7b9, dim7 closed chords are mostly playable.

-Begin with the 4th-string shape, the move on to the wider stretches on the 5th and 6th-string roots from there.
+Begin with the 4th-string shape, the move on to wider stretches with the 5th and 6th-string roots from there.

-Though they’re pretty spread out, these dim7 chords will add a new color to your 7th-chord comping, as you bring a 7b9 sound to your rhythm guitar work.
+Though they’re spread out, these dim7 chords add a new color to your 7th-chord comping.

 mMaj7 Closed Position Chords

-Here, you’ll want to begin with the 5th-string shape, as it’s very playable for guitarists of all experience levels.
+Here, you’ll begin with the 5th-string shape, as it’s playable for guitarists of all experience levels.

-After that starting chord, you can work the other shapes equally, as they both have about the same level of stretches between them.
+After that, work the other shapes equally, as they both have the same level of stretching.